latextemplates/scientific-thesis-template/README.md

 ### Q: How I want to obey the one-sentence-per-line rule.

-Execute `latexindent -m -l -s -sl -w main-english.tex`
+Execute `latexindent -m -l -s -sl -w main-english.tex`.
+Attention!
+This is work in progress and does not always produce best results.

 ### Q: Aren't there other templates?